influxdata/terraform-google-influx/modules/run-influxdb/README.md

 We need a way to unambiguously and reliably select exactly one rally point.
 If there's more than one node, you may end up with multiple separate clusters instead of just one!

-The `run-influxdb` script can automatically picks a rally point automatically by:
+The `run-influxdb` script can automatically pick a rally point automatically by:

 1. Looking up all the servers in the Instance Group specified via the `--cluster-name` parameter.